Adam Shepherd

 The area known as Knob Creek today would be located west of Shepherdsville, Kentucky.

-Rachael Shepherd is enumerated last in 1830 in the area of Mount Washington, Kentucky in Bullitt County.
+Rachel Shepherd is enumerated last in 1830 in the area of Mount Washington, Kentucky in Bullitt County.
 She offers the census taker that she is 70-79 years of age making her year of birth between 1751 and 1760.
-She is enumerated as neighbors to George Ober husband of Rachael Pryor, daughter of Simon Pryor.
+She is enumerated as neighbors to George Ober husband of Rachel Pryor, daughter of Simon Pryor.

 It is noteworthy to mention the well researched Revolutionary War soldier Simon Pryor migrated from New Jersey to Kentucky before 1785 also settling first in the area of Bullitt County, Kentucky.
 Simon Pryor's relationship to Robert L. Pryor mentioned above has not been confirmed but records available prove Robert L. Pryor to be the son of John Pryor.
 Records prove Simon Pryor had a brother named John Pryor but no available records prove the relationship.
 Robert L Pryor was the brother of Nathaniel H. Pryor a respected member of the George Rogers Clark Expeditions.